 Validity of data protection policy

 We reserve the right to amend or adapt this data protection policy from time to time.
-This policy was last amended on 6 November 2019.
+This policy was last amended on 5 May 2020.